carnivuth/backup_3ds/readme.md

 # Backup 3DS

-Make backups of 3ds using ftpd periodically, all in docker container 🐳
+Make backups of 3ds and psvita using ftpd periodically, all in docker container 🐳

 ![](./demo/demo.gif)